 Advanced Placement (AP) Courses: District 214 offers more than 30 AP courses, beginning as early as freshman year.
 These classes are rigorous, mirroring college-level work, and successful completion prepares the students for a corresponding Advanced Placement examination.
 The AP exams are given every spring in every AP subject, at a cost of approximately $90 per exam, and each presents the opportunity for three or more early college credits.
 Students who earn a score of "3" or higher on the 5-point exam are guaranteed college credit at any public state college or university in Illinois.
 Additionally, colleges across the nation accept AP credit; however, the scores they use to determine credit may differ by subject and institution.

-Credit by Exam: A program through which some colleges grant course credit based on the results of ACT or SAT scores, AP, or another exam developed by the college.
+Credit by Exam: A program through which some colleges grant course credit based on a standardized or local assessment developed by the college.